Green Templeton College, Oxford: Templeton College

 Templeton College was founded in 1965 as the Oxford Centre for Management Studies (OCMS) under the chairmanship of Sir Norman Chester, Warden of Nuffield College, supported by Brasenose Bursar Norman Leyland and an initial benefaction from Clifford Barclay.

 In 1983, Sir John Templeton made a major endowment to the Centre—one of the largest gifts to a British educational institution at the time—and it was renamed Templeton College in his honour.
 The College began admitting its own graduate students in 1984 and was granted a Royal Charter in 1995, becoming a full graduate college of the University.

 The College’s main site, Egrove Park in Kennington village near Oxford, was opened in 1969.
 Designed by architect Richard Burton of Ahrends Burton and Koralek, the Grade II-listed modernist building combined openness and symmetry with a traditional quadrangle layout.
 Its 37-acre grounds were landscaped by arboriculturalist Alan Mitchell and include the William Polk Carey Meadows, a designated District Wildlife Site, and the Richard Marshall Woodland Walk, commemorating a Templeton Associate Fellow.

-Templeton developed as Oxford’s specialist graduate college in management studies and executive education, complementing the later Saïd Business School.
-Under the direction of Uwe Kitzinger, it built a global network connecting academia, business, and government.
-The College hosted initiatives such as the *Emerging Markets Forum*, *Oxford Futures Forum*, *Oxford Chairs & CEOs Dinner Discussions*, *NHS Chairs Group*, and *The Tomorrow Project*.
-Major research programmes included the *Strategic Renewal Research Project* with the European Patent Office and Shell International, the *METOKIS Project* on automated information searching, and an EC-funded study of European business logistics.
+Templeton developed as Oxford's specialist graduate college in management studies and executive education, complementing the later Saïd Business School.
+Under the direction of Uwe Kitzinger, the College built connections between academia, business, and government, hosting forums and discussion groups including the Emerging Markets Forum and Oxford Futures Forum.
+Research programmes included collaborations with the European Patent Office, Shell International, and the European Commission on topics ranging from strategic renewal to business logistics.

-Templeton played a significant role in bridging management, government, and the public sector.
-It hosted pre-office training for the Labour Shadow Cabinet in 1996 and organised workshops on change management, public-sector reform, and IT-enabled policy delivery.
-Fellows including Keith Ruddle, Chris Sauer, Roger Undy, Ian Kessler, and Sue Dopson contributed to this work.
+The College engaged with the public sector through workshops on change management and public-sector reform, and hosted pre-office training for the Labour Shadow Cabinet in 1996.

 The College’s coat of arms features a stylised nautilus shell, introduced under Uwe Kitzinger’s direction in 1984 to symbolise organic intellectual growth and independent development.
 The shell’s spiral form also represents the “horn of plenty,” reflecting Sir John Templeton’s view of management as a means of fostering prosperity and human potential.